Cailey Cobb in front of the Biltmore Estate in Asheville, N.C.

-Did you know that nearly 80% of Sweet Briar students complete an internship?
-Among engineering majors, that number is 100%.
-Learn more about internships at sbc.edu/career-services.
+Did you know that about 80% of Sweet Briar students intern?
+Learn more about internships and career resources here.